janosh/svelte-bricks/readme.md

 **Note**: On non-primitive types, i.e. if `items` is an array of objects, this component requires that each object have a key named `'id'` that contains a unique primitive value.
 This value is used to identify each item in the keyed `{#each}` block that renders the masonry layout.
 Without this, Svelte could not avoid duplicates when new items are added nor maintain order when existing ones are rearranged.
 Read the [Svelte docs](https://svelte.dev/tutorial/keyed-each-blocks) for details.

+## Props

-`Masonry.svelte` has 8 props (plus a slot), 7 of which are optional.
-It expects an array of `items` as well as a slot component used to render each of the items.
+`Masonry.svelte` expects an array of `items` as well as a `<slot />` component used to render each of the `items`.
 The array can contain whatever data (objects, strings, numbers) as long as the slot component knows how to handle it.

-The optional props are:
+Additional optional props are:

 - `minColWidth: number = 330` (in `px`)
 - `maxColWidth: number = 500` (in `px`)